Turning passive job tracking into an active search strategy

 Friction is in the repetition

-Copying and pasting the same links like LinkedIn and portfolio into every single application form adds up fast.
+Copying and pasting the same links into every application form is a small frustration that compounds quickly across dozens of applications.

 Rejection is hard to deal with

-Without visibility into patterns, it's difficult to know whether to keep going or rethink the approach entirely.
+Large-scale rejection is discouraging.
+Without visibility into patterns, it's hard to know whether to keep going or rethink the strategy entirely.

 SOLUTION